frank-a-i/GenAI/README.md

 # GenAI
-This repo covers lightweight experiments around generative artifical intelligence in order to get a better feeling of its capabilities and limitations
+This repo covers basic experiments around generative artifical intelligence in order to get a better feeling of its capabilities and limitations

 In the subfolders different aspects are being evaluated and briefly introduced below